T2T-apes/ape_pangenome/divergence/README.md

 ```

 **RESULTS:**
-SNV divergence and gap divergence were computed from pairwise alignments, estimated with wfmash v 0.13, for 1MB segments across the genome. **SNV divergence** is the fraction of positions in the genome where the two haplotypes are in different *nucleotide* states.
-**Gap divergence** is the fraction of positions in the target haplotype that are not aligned to the other haplotype, which could be due to biological processes (e.g., gene loss/gain and insertions/deletions), missing data, or technical problems (e.g. alignment failure).
+SNV and gap divergence from pairwise alignments, estimated with wfmash v 0.13, for 1MB segments running across the target haplotype.
+These segments were then binned based on divergence (see figures below). **SNV divergence** was defined as the fraction of positions in the target haplotype where the two haplotypes were in different *nucleotide* states. **Gap divergence** was defined as the fraction of positions in the target haplotype that were not aligned to the other haplotype, which could be due to biological processes (e.g., gene loss/gain and insertions/deletions), missing data, or technical problems (e.g. alignment failure).

 The plot below shows 1MB segments binned by **SNV divergence** for each pairwise alignment (note that density, rather than counts, are shown).
-The second haplotype listed was aligned to the first (note that "x vs. y" and "y vs. x" are different pairwise alignments because the former includes the entire x haplotype with no gaps and the latter includes the entire y haplotype with no gaps).
+The second haplotype listed was aligned to the first/target haplotype (note that "A vs. B" and "A vs. B" are different pairwise alignments because the former includes the entire A haplotype with no gaps and the latter includes the entire B haplotype with no gaps).
 Density plots are broken down according to whether the segments come from an autosome, the X chromosome, or the Y chromosome.
 Mean SNV divergence is reported for these three cases (numeric values and circles; medians are `|` characters).
 ![SNV divergence](basic-div/snv_divergence.png)

 The plot below shows 1MB segments are binned by **gap divergence** separated by pairwise alignment (note that density, rather than counts, are shown; height normalized hisograms are also shown).
 ![Gap divergence](basic-div/gap_divergence.png)

 This plot is the same as the gap divergence plot above but zoomed in.